 from those images and scans are available on the Patient Portal and can

 be found in the "Reports" section of the Health Summary.

 Most information will be available for viewing on the Patient Portal within

 Can my Medical Record be emailed to my PCP?

-You can securely email your medical record to your doctor from the Portal
+You can securely email your medical record to your doctor from the Patient

-by going to “Health Record”, then clicking on “Summary
+Portal by going to “Health Record", clicking on “Summary of

-of Care”, then clicking “Send Health Summary”.
+Care”, and clicking “Send Health Summary”.
 You must

 first contact your doctor and obtain the doctor’s direct address